 LSTA funds are awarded annually and administered by the state library agencies (in our case, the West Virginia Library Commission), for purposes deemed important in and by each state.
-To receive funds, each state develops an LSTA Five-Year Plan, which is approved by the IMLS see (www.imls.gov).
-These funds are used for programs of the West Virginia Library Commission, such as those offered by Special Services Division for services to the blind and print handicapped, to support the operations of the Library Development Division providing consulting, guidance and training to libraries and for Network Services which supports telecommunications, Internet access, and hardware, Statewide projects like the Summer Library Program, Book Discussion Group kits, back-up reference service from the State Library, the West Virginia Center for the Book, WVInfoDepot, are also supported.
+To receive funds, each state develops an LSTA Five-Year Plan, which is approved by the IMLS (www.imls.gov).
+These funds are used for programs of the West Virginia Library Commission, such as services to the blind and print handicapped, to provide consulting, guidance, and training to library staff and trustees, support telecommunications, Internet access, and hardware.
+Statewide projects include the Summer Library Program, Book Discussion Group kits, back-up reference service from the Library, the West Virginia Center for the Book, and WVInfoDepot.